-Example: SPM|1|23456&EHR&2.16.840.1.113883.19.3.2.3&ISO^9700122&Lab&2.16.840.1.113883.19.3.1.6&ISO||WB^Whole Blood^HL70487^^^^^2.5.1||THYO^Thyoglycollate broth^HL70371^^^^2.5.1|BCAE^Blood Culture, Aerobic Bottle^HL70488^^^^2.5.1|49852007^Structure of median cubital vein (body structure)^SCT^^^^20080731|||P^Patient^HL60369^^^^2.5.1|2.0^mL&MilliLiter [SI Volume Units]&UCUM&&&&1.6|||||200808151030-0700|200808151100-0700

 NTE – Notes and Comments Segment

 The Notes and Comments Segment (NTE) is used to convey additional comments regarding the associated segment.
 The NTE segment is not intended for automatic processing.
 The contents of the NTE segment are primarily intended for human use.
 Automated process should not be based upon the contents of NTE-3 (Comment); rather the content of that field should be displayed to humans.